Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Brief methodological overview

 \section{Brief methodological overview}

-This section provides a brief summary of the key insights relevant to understand the inner workings of the models implemented in \pkg{UPG}.
-Most of the contents and ideas are directly taken from \citet{fruhwirth2020ultimate} where the authors develop the methodology underlying \pkg{UPG}.
-This is also where the reader is refered to for more information and details.
+This section provides a very brief summary of the latent representations underlying the inner workings of the models implemented in \pkg{UPG}.
+Most of the contents and ideas are directly taken from \citet{fruhwirth2020ultimate}, where the authors develop the methodology underlying \pkg{UPG}.
+This is also where the reader is referred to for full theoretical and computational details.